And the dreams that they’d been living in the California sand

 Are these wonky relationships of interest and importance to consumers?
 It turns out they are the most important relationship.
 As 75% (and growing each year) of ACA enrollees receive premium subsidies, net premiums (what consumers pay after premiums are reduced by subsidies) that lower-income subsidized enrollees pay are the primary factor determining ACA viability.
 Actual net premiums vary by age and income level, but the insights and directional results are the same across the demographic spectrum.
 To illustrate, the charts below display the net premiums for the lowest-cost bronze, silver and gold plans in Cheyenne and San Diego.
 The first chart shows 2017 and 2018; the second chart shows 2019 and 2020.

 The primary change is from 2017 to 2018 when CSR payments were defunded.
 The premiums are somewhat similar between Cheyenne and San Diego in 2017.
-Lower-income consumers benefitted in California in 2018, but they benefitted significantly more in Utah.
+Lower-income consumers benefitted in California in 2018, but they benefitted significantly more in Wyoming.
 Mr. Jones’ dual claim that President Trump’s actions were harming markets and “California is doing everything it can” to improve market dynamics does not align with results.
 Rather, the results indicate that President Trump’s actions have helped markets, and Wyoming has done more than California to accept such help.
 The Wyoming results demonstrate the opportunities to reduce premiums for low-income enrollees by achieving market equilibrium.

 The results in 2019 and 2020 are fairly stagnant, though bronze premiums did increase in California.
 Over time, with a concerted effort to eliminate Metalball, California premium relationship should approach the equilibrium, and net premiums should approach the low levels achieved in Wyoming.